ScopeLift/umbra-protocol/umbra-js/README.md

 ## API Reference

-For a full API reference, navigate to the `umbra-js` folder in your terminal and run `yarn typedoc src/`.
+For a full API reference, navigate to the `umbra-js` folder in your terminal and run `yarn docs`.
 Open the resulting `umbra-js/docs/index.html` file in your browser to view the documentation.

 ## Development